quixon-labs/tech-docs/drafts/frameworks.md

 ## Parsing

-Speech to text, and then text context and NLP requires heavy use parser combinator frameworks.
+Speech to text, and then text context and NLP requires heavy use of parser combinator frameworks.

 [TODO] Rationale report.